makersacademy/mechacoach/README.md

 ### Distributing Code Review Summaries

 1. Create a Zap that links the google form responses sheet to Mechacoach web hook, e.g. https://zapier.com/app/editor-original/6284227
+  - it helps to add dev@makersacademy.com as a collaborator to the spreadsheet so that it appears at the top of the list in the zap
+  - don't forget to update the mechacoach URL
 2. Update `config/submit_challenge_review.config` to include relevant document and sheet id from google form responses, and name of repo, e.g.

 ```